 - Development of organs: Vocal chords are now capable of making a range of sounds including “mama” and “dada”.
 Vision is now as good as an adult’s.
 Eyes have an ability to see moving objects without losing track of them.
 The baby can identify familiar voices from a pool of sounds.

 - Muscular growth: Skeletal muscles are stronger, and have a wider range of movement.
 The baby crawls faster and quickly switches between crawling to sitting.
 He will also be able to crawl up and down the stairs.
 The infant will pull up to the standing position and walk with support, which is called cruising (6).
 He can also walk without support for shorter distances.

-- Motor skills: The baby has an acute sense of balance, and can throw objects while sitting stably.
-He can aim with precision, for example, he can throw small toys right through the mouth of a container.
+- Motor skills: The baby has an acute sense of balance.
 There is improved motor control, and the baby can release an object from his hand gently instead of dropping them.
 Fine motor skills improve, letting the infant turn the pages of the book (7).